MSc Trauma Sciences (Military and Humanitarian), MSc Orthopaedic Trauma Science

 MSc Summer School

-First year students on the MSc Trauma Sciences and MSc Orthopaedic Trauma Science programmes have the option of further developing their knowledge, technical skills and professionalism by attending our unique 2 week residential London Summer School.
+First year students on the MSc Trauma Sciences and MSc Orthopaedic Trauma Science programme have the option of further developing their knowledge, technical skills and professionalism by attending our unique residential London Summer School.

 The London Summer School incorporates simulated scenario training to complement students’ didactic learning and provide a solid grounding in the core clinical functions required to manage seriously injured patients.